Search

 Instructions

-• Add chickpeas, tahini, lemon juice, garlic, salt, and ¼ cup reserved liquid to a food processor or high-speed blender.
-Blend until smooth and creamy, scraping down sides as needed.
-Continue blending an extra 30–60 seconds for best texture.
+For the smoothest texture, use warm chickpeas for the first blend.
+Add the chickpeas, tahini, lemon juice, garlic, salt, and ยผ cup reserved liquid to a high-powered blender or food processor.
+Blend until smooth and creamy, scraping down the sides as needed.
+Continue blending for an extra 30 to 60 seconds for the best texture.

-• Taste your hummus.
-Want it thinner?
-Add more cold water or a bit more cooking liquid.
-Too thin?
-Blend in another spoonful of tahini.
-Adjust salt and lemon juice to your liking.
+• Taste and adjust: Taste and adjust as needed.
+For a thinner hummus, blend in more cold water or a little more cooking liquid.
+If it feels too thin, blend in another spoonful of tahini.
+Add more salt or lemon juice to taste.

-• Transfer hummus to a serving bowl.
-Use the back of a spoon to create swoops for olive oil to pool into.
-Top with reserved chickpeas, chopped parsley, sumac, or your favorite garnishes.
-Serve warm or room temp with pita, raw veggies, or as part of a mezze platter.
+• Garnish and serve: Transfer the hummus to a serving bowl.
+Use the back of a spoon to create swoops so the olive oil pools.
+Top with reserved chickpeas, chopped parsley, sumac, Aleppo pepper, or your favorite garnishes.
+Serve slightly warm or at room temperature with pita, raw vegetables, or as part of a mezze platter.

 Notes